-Need for lesson - A flag, Parts of the Flag Booklet and/or three -part matching cards (MontessoriPrintShop.com) and Flags of North America.
+Need for lesson – A flag, Parts of the Flag Booklet and/or three -part matching cards, and Flags of North America.
 I made the flags of North America into a booklet.
-The children enjoy the Flag Making work very much.

 Today we are going to look at a flags.
 A flag is a piece of fabric, usually rectangular in shape and has a design on it.
 Remember when we talked about how each continent has countries in them?
 Well, these countries all have a flag with a design on it that represents that country.
 A flag has different parts to it.
 Let’s learn what they are using this flag.

-Flagstaff - Another name for this is the flagpole.
-It is what the flag is attatched to.
+Flagstaff – Another name for this is the flagpole.
+It is what the flag is attached to.

 Halyard – The rope that is used to raise and lower the flag.

 Hoist Side – The side of the flag closest to the flaggstaff where the halyard fastens the flag.